Numerical wave propagation aided by deep learning: Improvement by parareal iterations

-In Figure~\ref{fig:J3-fixed-T-different-dt*} we compare the accuracy of the three-level \texttt{JNet}s trained for $\Delta t^*=0.2$ and $0.25.$ We first observe from the errors at $k=0$ that the enhanced solver with the smaller $\Delta t^*$ is more accurate.
-Except for the BP-model, the performance of the parareal iterations with the two networks seem comparable.
+\paragraph{The effect of $\Delta t^*$ to the accuracy.} In Figure~\ref{fig:J3-fixed-T-different-dt*} we compare the accuracy of the 3-level \texttt{JNet}s trained for $\Delta t^*=0.2$ and $0.25.$ We first observe from the errors at $k=0$ that the enhanced solver with the smaller $\Delta t^*$ is more accurate.
+Except for the BP-model, the performance of the parareal iterations with the two networks seem comparable. \LL{We continue to study the simulations related to the BP model in Figure~\ref{fig:comp-Procrustes-vs-J6Net-dt=0.25_heatmap}, where we see the larger errors in $\mathsf{JNet}(3,1)$ (trained with $\mathtt{D_t^p}(0.25)$) accumulate and take a more pronounced effect at a later time.}

-In Figure~\ref{fig:parareal-J3-J6_comp_fixed-T}, we present a comparison of the performance of the proposed parareal correction, \eqref{eq:nnparareal}, using the three-level and the six-level networks, both trained on $\mathtt{D_t^p}$.
+\paragraph{$\mathsf{JNet}(3,1)$ vs. $\mathsf{JNet}(6,1)$.} In Figure~\ref{fig:parareal-J3-J6_comp_fixed-T}, we present a comparison of the performance of the proposed parareal correction, \eqref{eq:nnparareal}, using the three-level and the six-level networks, both trained on $\mathtt{D_t^p}$.
 The iterations with the three-level network appear to yield smaller errors because the three-level network has larger numerical dissipation (See Figure~\ref{fig:J3-J6-layerc-energy} and Section~\ref{sec:J3-J6-dispersion-comp}).